MD2Korg/software.md2k.org/content/howto/mPerf/lab-study-managers.md

 <img src="/img/howto/mPerf/applicationSetup.png">

-2) Find the Storage app in the list, and tap the Clear logo (red minus sign) to clear all data from Storage.
+2) Find the Storage app in the list, and tap the *Delete* icon (red minus sign) to clear all data from Storage.

 <img src="/img/howto/mPerf/storageMinus.png">